skypro20/ops/governance_future.md

 * direcly benefits them in that moment
 * corresponds to what they want and need
 * and, the observation of a metric should not change the observation
-* and achives long term results, measured over at least months
+* and achieves long term results, measured over at least 6 months

 ## Nurturing right habits